top of page

 Why Numos Are Relevant Today?

-Numos accept the core Mormon beliefs that Joseph Smith was a prophet, the Book of Mormon is scripture, and that the original Church founded by Joseph Smith had divine authority, but unlike the typical Active Latter-Day Saint, Numos identify that something changed along the way for the Church.
-This development caused the Church to lose its once-sacred powers, revelation, and position, which gave room for false doctrine and missteps that rightfully fuel Anti-Mormon and questioning members' sentiment.
+Numos do believe that Joseph Smith was a prophet, the Book of Mormon is scripture, and that the original Church founded by Joseph Smith did have divine authority, but unlike the typical Latter-Day Saint, Numos identify that something changed along the way.
+That development was the Church's loss of Christ sanctioning them.
+This development was not obscure and is easily found in Church history and the LDS Church's Doctrine & Covenants scripture.

 The Church of Christ was established in 1830 by Joseph Smith.
 By 1832, the Church fell under condemnation.
-(See D&C 84:54-58) In 1834, when the membership ignored the call to repent, the Lord removed His name from the Church, changing it from the Church of Christ to the new name, the Church of the Latter-day Saints.
-A decade later, the Church slid still further from condemnation to outright rejection by the Lord in 1844.
-(See D&C 124: 31-33 and 44-45)
+(See D&C 84:54-58).
+In both the April and October 1986 conferences, president Ezra Taft Benson pointed our attention to verses in D&C 84 which indicate that the church was under condemnation, and declared the Church had still not come out from under this censure.
+In 1834, when the membership ignored the call to repent and follow the teachings in the Book of Mormon, the Lord removed His name from the Church, changing it from the Church of Christ to the Church of Latter-day Saints.
+A decade later, the Church slid still further from condemnation to outright rejection by the Lord in 1844 and the life of the Church's prophet was allowed to be taken.
+(See D&C 124: 31-33 and 44-45).

 Featured This Week